keithmacinnis/django-py-playground/README.md

 git clone this repo

-create a free firebase db, add its creditals to a .env file in the folder that holds your settings.py
+create a free firebase db, add its creditals to a .env file in the folder that holds the settings.py

-adjust views.py to read your creditals correctly.  os.environ.get('your authdomain variable name from the env file here')
+adjust views.py to read your creditals, eg: os.environ.get('your authdomain variable name, from the .env, here').

 run ' python3 manage.py runserver '